Marker Logo

 McClellanville in Charleston County, South Carolina — The American South (South Atlantic)

-Thomas Pinckney / St. James, Santee
+Thomas Pinckney/St. James, Santee

-1. Thomas Pinckney Marker
+1. Thomas Pinckney side of marker

 Inscription.